ModelEarth/useeio.js/footprint/schema.md

 Region is referred to as Import.
 National is omitted from the table names.

-We'll remove underscores and use CamelCase with clear naming.
+We remove underscores and use CamelCase for column names.

 Country abbreviations (Example: US) are appended to country-specific tables.
 This structure supports pulling all the country data into one database.

+### Table Names

 **Country** (Includes country and region and rest of world) CountryCode (2-char), Country, Region (2-char)